Freedom and Responsibility in the 21st Century

-Combatting Systemic Discrimination in Science
+Combating Systemic Discrimination in Science

 As the global voice for science the ISC must be responsive to public priorities and concerns.
 This project aims to lead a global dialogue to determine concrete steps aimed at correcting systemic discrimination in science.

-Science in Exile
+Science in times of crisis